balena-io-experimental/coral-audio-analysis/README.md

 **classifier** - files for container that looks for newly recorded wav files and anaylzes them using the model.
 If they are not a reasonable match, they are saved for later analysis and possible upload to the master training node.

-**qmodel3a8p2_edgetpu.tflite** - Tensorflow model in the classifier folder trained on the Urban Sound 8k dataset of 8,000+ sound files in 10 classes.
+**sound_edgetpu.tflite** - Tensorflow model in the classifier folder trained on the Urban Sound 8k dataset of 8,000+ sound files in 10 classes.
 This model has been converted to Tensorflow Lite and integer post-quantized on the internal layers so they will run on the Edge TPU.
 The input and output tensors are still float32.
 70% of the model should execute on the Edge TPU.

 **webserver** - Express webserver that runs on port 80 to provide a view into the sound app activity, listen to files and decide which ones to upload.